jessicaugowe/diabetes_prediction/README.md

-# diabetes_prediction
-# Machine Learning Model Calibration Project
+# Machine Learning Model Calibration Project for Diabetes Prediction

 This project focuses on training and calibrating multiple classification models to improve probability estimates.
 It includes data preprocessing, model training and calibration.